 You can get started with creating a compensation plan by considering the below factors.
 Obviously, you’ve to decide on which ones to include in your plan and ignore the ones that don't fit in your vision.

 Determine Your Goals

 The very first step in developing a compensation plan is to define your objectives as an organization.
-Depending on where you stand, what you intend to achieve, and what are your priorities, you can finalize your goals, which can be a combination of a few of the below ones.
+Depending on where you stand, what you intend to achieve, and what your priorities are, you can finalize your goals which can be a combination of a few of the below ones.

 Primary Business Objectives